-An introduction to the science of surveying involving measurements and the computations of measurements.
-Error determinations, angles and bearing, traverse adjustments and area computations will be calculated.
-This course will focus on the hands-on use of various fundamental surveying instruments, along with their adjustments and accuracy's through field exercises.
-Corequisite: MATH 101
+Survey I is an introduction to the science of surveying, involving measurements and the computations of measurements.
+Error determinations, angles and bearings, traverse adjustments and area computations will be calculated.
+This course will focus on the hands-on use of the various fundamental surveying instruments (chains, levels, total stations, data collectors etc.), along with their adjustments and accuracy's through field exercises.
+Corequisites: MATH101, DT102